srl-labs/containerlab/docs/quickstart.md

 ghcr.io/nokia/srlinux  latest              79019d14cfc7        3 months ago        1.32GB
 ceos                   4.25.0F             15a5f97fe8e8        3 months ago        1.76GB

-# start the lab deployment by referencing the topology file
+# start the lab deployment
-containerlab deploy --topo srlceos01.clab.yml
+containerlab deploy # (1)!
 ```

+1. `deploy` command will automatically lookup a file matching the `*.clab.y*ml` patter to select it.
+  If you have several files and want to pick a specific one, use `--topo <path>` flag.

 After a couple of seconds you will see the summary of the deployed nodes: